A FILMMAKER'S JOURNAL

 Curated Feature Films

-We have organized our collection into nine overarching themes or bundles, each with its own set of narratives.Each bundle connects different stories under a shared idea or framework.
-Our bundles include: The Public Bench, Four Elements, Lost Pleasures, Beast & Feather, Love Stories, The Art of Travel, After Diner Dance, Ivan's Trilogy, and A Seasonal Hero.
+The Public Bench, Four Elements, Pleasures Lost, Beast & Feather, Love Stories, The Art of Travel, After Diner Dance, Ivan’s Trilogy, and A Seasonal Hero.

 The Public Bench